-For white background, use blue or dark grey fonts, and for black background, use light grey or white fonts.
+For the white background, use blue or dark grey fonts, and for the black background, use light grey or white fonts.
 Increase font size for easier reading.

 Get ideas on presentation styles from SlideShare and choose the style that best works for you.

-When showing numbers and graphs, only show the ones that proves your point.
+When showing numbers and graphs, only show the ones that prove your point.
 Do not show everything.
 This definitely makes your audience confused.

-Use lightbox trick to emphasize on something.
+Use a lightbox trick to emphasize something.
 Here is how you can create a lightbox effect in Powerpoint:

-Step 2: Cover the image with a rectangle, fill with Black and add transparency:
+Step 2: Cover the image with a rectangle, fill it with Black and add transparency: